SHIFT changes how teachers teach and students learn.

 How do I get started?

 How is filmmaking relevant and helpful to delivering the necessary content to my students?
 SHIFT’s highly praised and teacher-friendly curriculum guide makes implementing media arts in the classroom accessible and relevant.
-SHIFT provides a complimentary curriculum guide to every teacher who participates in their professional development training or the guide can be purchased to implement independently.

 The 244 page resource guide, Learning in Focus: A Curriculum Guide to Engage, Teach, and Inspire Students through Filmmaking, contains five instructional units broken down into succinct lesson plans and a supporting thumb drive containing over 30 youth-produced short films, and digital versions of every handout.